Zinc is one of the many essential nutrients that your body needs. It primarily protects your immune system by fighting off harmful cells.

 The form of zinc you take for acne treatment depends on many factors.
 Overall, there’s been conflicting research on the best form of zinc for acne.

-One 2012 study reported that oral zinc was effective for inflammatory and bacterial forms of acne.
+One reported that oral zinc was effective for inflammatory and bacterial forms of acne.
 An earlier study found oral zinc was effective for people with mild acne, too.
 In either case, oral supplementation came with side effects like nausea and vomiting.

 Topical application carries less side effects, but it isn’t considered to be as effective as oral supplementation.
 But that doesn’t mean it’s completely ineffective.